July 2

 This date marks the halfway point of the year.
 In common years, the midpoint of the year occurs at noon on this date, while in leap years, it occurs at midnight (start of the day).
+(Note: In countries such as in most of the United States and most of Europe, where daylight savings are being observed by this date, the exact time for the midpoint of the year is 13:00 on July 2 in a common year, and 01:00 in a leap year.)